 100 years since Ellastone Parish Hall was returned by the Red Cross

-Local villagers will be celebrating a very special milestone on Saturday 6th April.
+Local villagers celebrated a very special milestone on Saturday 6th April 2019.
 One hundred years ago the people of Ellastone had the Parish Hall returned to them after 5 years of service as a local auxiliary hospital during WW1.
-This special occasion is being marked with a ceremony to commemorate the moment when, on April 4th 1919, the Parish Hall was handed back by the Red Cross.
+This special occasion (click to see the video) was marked with a ceremony to commemorate the moment when, on April 4th 1919, the Parish Hall was handed back by the Red Cross.
 Light refreshments were served and there were displays of local historic photographs, including the history of the Hall.

-One hundred years on the Hall will be hosting a special tea party for residents, past and present from Ellastone, Stanton, Wootton, Ramsor and Calwich.
-The Parish Hall committee are welcoming everyone to come and join them in celebrating the beautiful and historic building that is still at the heart of the community today.
+One hundred years on the Hall hosted a special tea party for residents, past and present from Ellastone, Stanton, Wootton, Ramsor and Calwich.
+This beautiful and historic building is still at the heart of the community today.

 The Hall dates from 1910 and was given to the Parish by the local estate-owners, including Col. Bromley-Davenport of Wootton Hall, and Col. Bertram Heywood of Wootton Lodge.
 This fine building was the brainchild of Col. Heywood (also an architect), who donated half of the funds.
 Within just four years war broke out, and it was transformed into an auxiliary hospital to care for wounded soldiers.